-The purpose of this initiative is to establish a vibrant cooperative partnership between Brock University, The Ontario Trails Council (OTC), and The Niagara Parks Commission (NPC) with an initial five-year program of operations.
+The purpose of this initiative was to establish a vibrant cooperative partnership between Brock University, The Ontario Trails Council (OTC), and The Niagara Parks Commission (NPC).

-This partnership will concentrate on identifying key priorities that enhance the material benefits of trails including multi-use trails and non material benefits that improve the capacity of the NPC regarding trail assets and trail tourism.
-The partnership will also advance state-of-the-art knowledge, programs and policies more generally through identifying best-practices and undertaking evidence-based inquiries.
+This partnership concentrated on identifying key priorities that enhance the material benefits of trails including multi-use trails and non material benefits that improve the capacity of the NPC regarding trail assets and trail tourism.
+The partnership was able to advance state-of-the-art knowledge, programs and policies more generally through identifying best-practices and undertaking evidence-based inquiries.

 - Conduct a needs assessment within the first year of operations in concert with the trails master planning process

 - Hold public events in Niagara Parks each year to promote, mobilize knowledge and engage visitors in trail assets and tourism

 - Engage graduate and undergraduate students in trail issues and initiatives in Niagara Parks through co-operative education, course projects, and independent research projects

 - Explore and pursue mutually beneficial opportunities of shared interest such as grant proposals, community forums, etc.

 - Promote the partnership more broadly within Niagara Parks, the Brock University community, and the Ontario Trails Council to develop informal networks locally, nationally, and internationally